 For the toppings:

-- 8-10 garlic cloves, crushed, mixed with 1/3 cup olive oil salt & pepper for seasoning
+- mix the garlic cloves with 1/3 cup olive oil, salt and pepper for seasoning